kosinw/orca/README.md

 # Orca

-Orca is a RISC-V based microcomputer designed to execute LISP.
-Hardware includes a synthesizable softcore and peripheral devices written in System Verilog.
-Softarw includes a bytecode compiler and a virtual machine for the Scheme programming language.
+Orca is a RISC-V based microcomputer featuring a security coprocessor for AES hardware acceleration.
+Hardware includes a synthesizable softcore, a VGA character generator, a keyboard, a UART programmer and peripheral devices written in System Verilog.
+Softarwe includes benchmark and proof-of-concept programs.

 Currently there is an [initial report](./docs/block_diagram.pdf) and an [initial presentation](./docs/initial_presentation.pdf).
 Additional documentation will be added in the future.